rfuzzo/MWSE/docs/source/references/general/csse.md

 For a list of recent changes, [visit the CSSE project folder commit history](https://github.com/MWSE/MWSE/commits/master/CSSE).

+!!! tip The Morrowind Script Extender

+	This project also improves Morrowind's execution.
+Read more about fixes and features for the core game on the [patches](https://mwse.github.io/MWSE/references/general/patches/) page.

 ## Requirements

 CSSE requires [MGE XE](https://www.nexusmods.com/morrowind/mods/41102?) v0.14.3 (released July 29, 2022) or later in order to be automatically loaded into the Construction Set.